bonifield/autoreconParser/README.md

 ### To Do
 - fix Nikto dictionary parsing after line 6 before each yield (better soft reset vs try/except del statements)
+- add Nmap script parsing
 - finish up the rest of the parsers
 - get MAC addresses from Nmap scans (oops!)
 - parse out emails from fields already collected (oops!)
 - clean up the excessive try/except statements
 	- grab errors and write them somewhere for additional processing
 - make alternate version for reading all logs in a directory, NOT locked into the ip/scans/* format
+- add Splunk content
-- add Splunk dashboards, saved searches, macros, queries, reports, etc
+	- dashboards, saved searches, macros, queries, reports, etc
 	- setup instructions for Splunk content
 - better "message" field parsing for additional details when available
+- better field synchronization when possible